ansible-collections/ibm_zos_core/docs/source/quickstart.rst

 ==========

-After you install the collection outlined in the  `installation`_ guide, you can access the collection and ansible-doc covered in the following topics:
+After you install the collection outlined in the  `installation`_ guide, you can access the collection and the ansible-doc covered in the following topics:

 .. _installation:
    installation.html